 - Critical business resources and infrastructure

 By accessing and analyzing aggregated location intelligence across geographic areas of interest, sales and marketing professionals will define critical characteristics for customer success and develop market profiles by area.
-Often these market areas of interest are ZIP codes groupings.
+Often these market areas of interest are ZIP code groupings.

 Active ZIP code market areas, areas where business is currently transacted, are overlaid with demographic layers such as population by age, household income levels, or specific ethnicity populations.
 Demographic data layers associated with ZIP codes and actual sales records begin to tell a story about the nature of the business under analysis.
 Sales trends will line up with certain demographic characteristics and a marketing profile will emerge describing the demographic buying habits of typical customers in that area.